paprikachan/Haskell-Reversi-Game-Engine/README.md

 Haskell-Reversi-Game-Engine
 ===========================

-A Reversi Game Engine contains a HTTP Server(Haskell) and a Web Client(JavaScript).
+A Reversi Game Engine contains a HTTP Server(Haskell Yesod Framework) and a Web Client(JavaScript).

 Support human player;